-The faster you can send out your SMS text alerts, the sooner your employees can act on that information.
-Create pre-drafted messages to address situations that your business may experience in the future, leaving space to plug in the relevant information for the current instance.
+The faster you send out your emergency SMS alerts, the sooner your employees can act on that information.
+Create pre-drafted messages to address situations your business may experience in the future, leaving space to plug in specific information.

 ContactMonkey provides free SMS internal communications templates and employee communications SMS templates that can be customized to fit your specific business needs.
 From crisis communications to IT alerts and updates, there are countless cases where a pre-drafted message can help you prioritize safety and productivity.

-Ensure that you’re ready for anything by regularly testing your SMS messaging system.
-Create a regular testing schedule so your employees know when to expect test messages; this will prevent them from disregarding your actual emergency text messages.
+Ensure you’re ready for anything by regularly testing your SMS notification system.
+Create a regular testing schedule so your employees know when to expect test emergency employee notifications; this will prevent them from disregarding your actual emergency SMS alerts.

 Outline situations for sending text message alerts

-In addition to informing employees when you’ll be testing your messaging system, you should make it clear to them what situations warrant an emergency text alert.
-These should correspond with the situation you’ve outlined in your crisis communication plan as well as your internal communication strategy.
+In addition to informing employees when you test your company text alert system, you should clearly indicate what situations warrant an emergency text message.
+These should correspond to the situations you’ve outlined in your crisis communication plan and your internal communication strategy.

-This will help your employees understand the importance of engaging with your text messages should they receive any.
-It is also important for gaining your employees’ express written consent for receiving messages in the first place.
-We’ve outlined the importance of consent and getting employee text message opt-in in relation to SMS messaging compliance.
+Making it clear that your mass SMS notification system will only be used in situations that require immediate attention, such as employee safety alerts, encourages workers to engage with employee alerts immediately should they receive any.
+It also makes it easier to get your employees’ express written consent to receive messages in the first place.
+We’ve previously outlined the importance of consent and getting employee text message opt-in in relation to SMS messaging compliance.
 We recommend including this information during your employee onboarding or within your employee handbooks.

 Check out these quick summaries of the information in this blog based on our most frequently asked questions:

-- A text message alert is a concise message sent to your employees’ mobile devices containing information that needs their attention immediately.
+A text message alert is a message sent to your employees’ mobile devices in bulk via an employeee notification system rather than directly from your phone.
+Employee alerts of this sort are usually used to relay information that needs immediate attention.

-- Use an internal communications SMS messaging system like ContactMonkey to draft, send, and track your emergency text messages.
+Use an internal communications text messaging alert system like ContactMonkey to draft, send, and track your emergency text messages.

-- Using ContactMonkey, you can measure the bounce rate of your emergency text messages, and see which of your employees did not receive the SMS text alert.
+Using ContactMonkey, you can measure the bounce rate of your emergency text messages, and see which of your employees did not receive the emergency SMS alert.

-Optimize Your Internal Communications With SMS Text Alerts
+Optimize Your Internal Communications With an Employee Text Messaging System

-SMS text message alerts are a powerful tool you can use to make your internal communications more immediate and impactful.
-Combined with a comprehensive internal communications strategy, you’ll be able to effectively notify your employees of information that needs their immediate attention and send them updates when need be.
+Employee text alerts are a powerful tool to make your internal communications more immediate and impactful.
+Combined with a comprehensive internal communications strategy, you’ll be able to effectively notify your employees of information that needs their immediate attention and send them updates as needed.

-ContactMonkey’s all-in-one internal email software has easy-to-implement employee SMS messaging features that allow you to centralize your internal communications within a single platform.
-Create emergency text messages and templates, quickly send them to different segments of employees when they’re required, and track which of your employees did not receive them so you can investigate why.
+ContactMonkey’s all-in-one internal email software has easy-to-implement employee SMS messaging features to centralize your internal communications within a single platform.
+Create emergency text messages and templates, quickly send them to different segments of employees, and track which employees did not receive them so you can investigate why.

-Want to see how SMS text alerts can fit into your business’ internal communications approach?
-Book a free demo to see ContactMonkey’s SMS features in action:
+Want to see how text alert software can fit into your business’s internal communications approach?
+Book a free demo to see ContactMonkey’s SMS features in action.